awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 **Note**
 Total task storage is limited to 10 GB, according to [Amazon ECS Fargate 1\.3](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html#fargate-task-storage-pv13)\.
 There's no guarantee that subsequent tasks will run on the same Fargate container instance, which might use a different `/tmp` folder\.

+### Can I specify more than 25 Apache Airflow Workers?<a name="scaling-quota"></a>

+ Yes\.
+Although you can specify up to 25 Apache Airflow workers on the Amazon MWAA console, you can configure up to 50 on an environment by requesting a quota increase\.
+For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html)\.

 ### Does Amazon MWAA support shared Amazon VPCs or shared subnets?<a name="shared-vpc"></a>

  Amazon MWAA does not support shared Amazon VPCs or shared subnets\.
 The Amazon VPC you select when you create an environment should be owned by the account that is attempting to create the environment\.
 However, you can route traffic from an Amazon VPC in the Amazon MWAA account to a shared VPC\.
 For more information, and to see an example of routing traffic to a shared Amazon VPC, see [Centralized outbound routing to the internet](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-nat-igw.html) in the *Amazon VPC Transit Gateways Guide*\.